-Current or future litigation and regulatory actions could have a material adverse impact on the Company.
+Current or future litigation and regulatory actions, or failure to comply with the terms of our Non-Prosecution Agreement with the USAO, could have a material adverse impact on the Company.

-From time to time, we are subject to litigation and other legal and regulatory proceedings relating to our business or investigations or other actions by governmental agencies, including as described in Part I, Item 3

-"Legal Proceedings" in the Company's Annual Report on Form 10-K for the year ended December 31, 2015.
+From time to time, we are subject to litigation and other legal and regulatory proceedings relating to our business or investigations or other actions by governmental agencies, including as described in Part I, Item 3 "Legal Proceedings" of the Company's Annual Report on Form 10-K for the year ended December 31, 2015 and in Part II, Item 1 "Legal Proceedings" of the Company's Quarterly Report for the quarter ended June 30, 2016.
 No assurances can be given that the results of these or new matters will be favorable to us.
 An adverse resolution of lawsuits, arbitrations, investigations or other proceedings or actions could have a material adverse effect on our financial condition and results of operations, including as a result of non-monetary remedies.
 Defending ourselves in these matters may be time-consuming, expensive and disruptive to normal business operations and may result in significant expense and a diversion of management's time and attention from the operation of our business, which could impede our ability to achieve our business objectives.
 Additionally, any amount that we may be required to pay to satisfy a judgment, settlement, fine or penalty may not be covered by insurance.
 Under our charter and certain indemnification agreements that we have entered into (and may in the future enter into) with our officers, directors and certain third parties, we could be required to indemnify and advance expenses to them in connection with their involvement in certain actions, suits, investigations and other proceedings.
 There can be no assurance that any of these payments will not be material.